Instance Methods

 Number

-Zero-based index at which to end extraction. slice
+Zero-based index at which to end extraction. slice extracts up to but not

-including end
+including end.

-extracts the second element through the fourth element (elements indexed 1, 2, and 3).
+slice(1,4) extracts the second element through the fourth element (elements indexed 1, 2, and 3).

-As a negative index, end indicates an offset from the end of the sequence. slice(2,-1)
+As a negative index, end indicates an offset from the end of the sequence. slice(2,-1) extracts

 the third element through the second-to-last element in the sequence.

-extracts to the end of the sequence.
+If end is omitted, slice extracts to the end of the sequence.

 :